bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 ## Virtual Classes

-Use the following links to access the lesson plans for this week's virtual classes:
+Here are the lesson plans for this week's virtual classes:

 * [Virtual Class 01.1](./01.1-REQUIRED.md)